DataDog/integrations-core/linux_proc_extras/README.md

 [Run the Agent's `status` subcommand](https://docs.datadoghq.com/agent/faq/agent-commands/#agent-status-and-information) and look for `linux_proc_extras` under the Checks section.

-## Compatibility

-The linux_proc_extras check is compatible with all major platforms

 ## Data Collected
 ### Metrics
 The Linux proc extras check does not include any metric at this time.